 The Estate, built in 1912, was designed by renowned architect Charles Adams Platt and landscape architect Ellen Biddle Shipman, a pioneer in her field.
 Together, they transformed 20 forested, steeply-sloped acres into a magnificent estate featuring a naturalistic yet intensively designed landscape.
 This dramatic landscape was by far the largest woodland garden designed by Shipman, and is one of the very few remaining gardens of its type.

 Learn more: read the full history here

 First, there was the Twin Oaks Estate:

-The house has been owned by the Taiwan Government since 1982.
+The house has been owned by the government of Taiwan since 1982.
 In 1986, Twin Oaks was placed on the National Register for Historic Sites.
-The Taipei Economic and Cultural Representative Office in the U.S. maintains and operates Twin Oaks as a guest residence and center for diplomatic and social gatherings.
-Twin Oaks survives as the one remaining example of late 19th-century summer house architecture in northwest Washington.
+The Taipei Economic and Cultural Representative Office in the U.S. (TECRO) operates Twin Oaks as a center for diplomatic and social gatherings.
+Twin Oaks survives as the sole remaining example of late 19th-century summer house architecture in northwest Washington.

 The 1915 book American Country Houses of To-Day by Samuel Howe includes a lengthy description of The Causeway as an example of a desirable lifestyle.
 The formal flower garden provided a place to walk and hold intimate conversations.
 The sweeping lawn, beyond the formal garden and embraced at its lower end by the woodland/pond garden, provided more dramatic views of the larger landscape and the distant city.
 Perhaps the landscape’s most intriguing feature was the bridle path, winding along the eastern edge of the property, crossing under the causeway and them meeting the drive at the property’s northern end.
 Experienced as a whole, the estate’s landscape was more like that of an isolated country manor than of a house at the edge of the nation’s capital.